-N. Appeal from judgment.
-If judgment of the claim of exemption is rendered after expiration of the time for appeal on the main issue in the action, either party aggrieved by the judgment on the claim of exemption may appeal from that judgment to the district court in the same manner as other appeals from final judgments of the metropolitan court are taken.
-If judgment on the claim of exemption is rendered before judgment on the main issue in the cause, the judgment on the claim of exemption shall be deemed interlocutory and included with any appeal taken on the main issue in the action.
+O. Appeal from judgment on claim of exemption.
+If an order on the claim of exemption is rendered after expiration of the time for appeal on the main issue in the action, either party aggrieved by the order on the claim of exemption may appeal from that order to the district court in the same manner as other appeals from final judgments of the metropolitan court are taken.
+If an order on the claim of exemption is rendered prior to the filing of a notice of appeal on the main issue in the cause, the order on the claim of exemption issue shall be decided by the district court.

-[As amended, effective October 1, 1987.]
+[As amended, effective October 1, 1987; October 1, 1991; July 1, 1992.]